silentFred/ethereum-pudding/README.md

-# Pudding
+# Pudding 🍮

-Pudding is a proof of concept and learning exercise designed to download beacon states, generate proofs for finalized beacon states, and cache these proofs.
-The project leverages Rust, Docker Compose, and Redis to achieve its goals.
+Pudding is a proof of concept service to download beacon states, generate proofs and pre-emptively cache proofs for quick access.
+Pudding is build with Rust, Docker Compose, and Redis.

 ## Features

-- Download cryptographic proofs for finalized beacon states.
+- Download cryptographic proofs for finalised beacon states.
-- Pre-emptively download states, generate and cache proofs in the background.
+- Pre-emptively download finalised states, generate and cache proofs in the background.
 - Dockerized setup for easy deployment and testing.

 ## Prerequisites